urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch10.markdown

 in other languages, such as Haskell's typeclasses.

-Logically, when we use an `%elm`, generic or "wet" arm, we simply *recompile the entire core* with the changed payload.
-If this recompilation, which *is* typechecked, succeeds - and if it *produces exactly the same Nock battery* - we know that we can use the modified core as if it was the original, without of course changing the static battery.
+Logically, when we use an `%elm`, generic or "wet" arm, we simply *recompile the entire twig* with the changed payload.
+If this recompilation, which *is* typechecked, succeeds - and if it *produces exactly the same Nock formula* - we know that we can use the modified core as if it was the original, without of course changing the static formula we generated once.

 Of course, a lot of caching is required to make this compile with reasonable efficiency.
 But computers these days are pretty fast.